ministryofjustice/security-guidance/policies/equipment-reassignment-guide.md

 ## Introduction

 This guide sets out the requirements for reassigning equipment whether laptop, mobile phone or other MoJ issued equipment from one user to another.

 ## Who is this for?

-This guide applies to all staff in the MOJ, its Agencies, Associated Offices and Arm’s Length Bodies (ALBs), including contractors, agency and casual staff and service providers, who use MoJ computing equipment provided by the Department for on-site, remote working or mobile computing.

-This guidance relates to technological equipment that can record or hold data, such as laptops, mobile phones, printers/scanners and USB memory sticks.
+This policy is aimed at:

+1. **Technical users**: these are in-house MoJ Digital and Technology staff who are responsible for implementing controls throughout technical design, development, system integration and operation.
+This includes DevOps, Software Developers, Technical Architects and Service Owners.
+It also includes Incident Managers from the Event, Problem, Incident, CSI and Knowledge (EPICK) Team.
+2. **Service Providers**: defined as any other MoJ business group, agency, contractor, IT supplier and partner who in any way designs, develops or supplies services (including processing, transmitting and storing data) for, or on behalf of the MoJ.
+3. **General users**: all other staff working for the MoJ.

+'All MoJ users' refers to General users, Technical users and Service Providers as defined above.

 ## Returning Equipment

 When a project completes, or a colleague leaves or moves to a new role, equipment no longer required must be returned.
 The line manager (LM) needs to put in the Service Catalogue request to return the item.

- - If the leaver is in the office they should return the devices to the LM who then arranges for a collection
- - If leaver is based remotely, the LM arranges for a collection from the leaver’s location

-In both scenarios, the LM needs to submit the request.
+Whether in the office or the system is in a remote location, the LM needs to submit the request.
 This equipment might then become available for use by other employees.
-When returned, line managers should identify all such devices and ensure that they are recorded in an asset register.
 In many cases, it might not be cost-effective to consider reusing or reassigning this equipment as:

  - older technology may have been heavily used
  - it is more likely to have operating problems and failures